jamesainslie/dot/docs/reference/features.md

 ### Install Packages (Stow)

-**As a user**, I want to install one or more packages by creating symlinks from my stow directory to my target directory, so that I can manage my configuration files in a centralized location.
+**As a user**, I want to install one or more packages by creating symlinks from my package directory to my target directory, so that I can manage my configuration files in a centralized location.

 **As a user**, I want support for nested directory structures with automatic parent directory creation, so that complex package layouts work seamlessly.